Publishing software is gaining traction in the CSE community. This article discusses possible venues and methods to publish CSE software.

 Journals that Publish CSE Software

-What follows is a short list of journals that specialize, to varying degrees, in presenting a scientific software package as a piece of scientific literature that can be cited by later works.
-A longer and possibly more up-to-date list from the Software Sustainability Institute that covers a wider range of disciplines can be found here.
+Listed below are some additional journals (which are not present in the above SSI's list), that specialize, to varying degrees, in presenting a scientific software package as a piece of scientific literature that can be cited by later works.

-- ACM Transactions on Modeling and Computer Simulation (TOMACS): Another well-established journal, which deals more with applications, their impact and results, as well as their methodology (e.g., verification and validation).
+ACM Transactions on Modeling and Computer Simulation (TOMACS): A well-established journal, which deals more with applications, their impact and results, as well as their methodology (e.g., verification and validation).